Call for Speakers: Big Talk From Small Libraries 2022

-The Call for Speakers for the 10th annual Big Talk From Small Libraries is now open!
+The Call for Speakers for Big Talk From Small Libraries 2022 is now open!

 This free one-day online conference is aimed at librarians from small libraries; the smaller the better!
 We are looking for speakers from small libraries or speakers who directly work with small libraries.
 Small libraries of all types – public, academic, school, museum, special, etc. – are encouraged to submit a proposal

 .
 We’re looking for seven 50-minute presentations and four 10-minute “lightning round” presentations.

 Do you offer a service or program at your small library that other librarians might like to hear about?
 Have you implemented a new (or old) technology, hosted an event, partnered with others in your community, or just done something really cool?
 The Big Talk From Small Libraries online conference gives you the opportunity to share what you’ve done, while learning what your colleagues in other small libraries are doing.

 Here are some possible topics to get you thinking: